ewanwm/nuTens/README.md

 ```
 in the root directory of nuTens

-Additionally, the nuTens python module can be installed as a shared library `.so` object by specifying the CMake option
+Additionally, the nuTens python module can be installed by specifying the CMake option
 ```
 cmake -DNT_ENABLE_PYTHON=ON <other options> <source dir>
 ```
-and doing `make && make install`
+during configuration and then doing `make && make install`

-### Known Issues
+#### Known Issues

 When trying to run using the python interface you may get complaints relating to not being able to locate `libtorch.so` or `libtorch_cpu.so` library files.
 If so running